VIDEO: Man arrested for jumping on cars, witness speaks out

 FORT WAYNE, Ind.
 (WANE) — It’s a scene out of a movie.
 A man leaping from vehicles and eventually being chased down by police.
 That was the reality Monday night at the intersection of Wells and Spring Streets.

-“Truth is stranger than fiction,” said Sarah Stegenga, driver of a vehicle.
+“Truth is stranger than fiction,” said Sarah Stegenga.
 “Who could make this up.”

 Stegenga was headed north on Wells Street during rush hour when she stopped behind a UPS delivery truck at the Spring Street intersection.
 When the light turned green the truck did not move.

 According to a spokesman for the Fort Wayne Police Department (FWPD), the delivery truck driver said that a man suddenly climbed onto the front bumper of his vehicle, grabbed the windshield wipers and then climbed completely on top of the delivery truck.
-The driver said he looked out the window but could not see where the man had gone and stopped.
+The driver said he looked out the window but could not see where the man had gone.

 “Pulling forward I heard ca-thunk on the top of my car,” Stegenga said.
 “I thought maybe he dropped a brick on my car then I stopped.
 That’s when I saw a man on the ground.”